 Do you want to jump right in and learn as much as possible about metal clay in a weekend?
 There are lots of teachers offering weekend beginners courses in PMC and Art Clay.
 Have a look at our metal clay training pages to see what’s available in your area.
 Again, this allows you to find out the teacher's style and their facilities without spending too much money.

 Do you want to do a recognised metal clay certification or diploma training course?
 There are several ways of doing this; Art Clay Certification, PMC Certification or the Diploma in Silver Metal Clay Proficiency.
-There is also now the Higher Metal Clay Diploma.
 Each of these courses have specific merits so read on to find out the one that’s right for you.
 This is a more expensive and risky option though.
 The calibre of the teaching is not linked to the level of training or certification the teacher has.

 One thing to bear in mind is that very few teachers delivering metal clay training have had any formal teacher training.
 This doesn't mean they're bad teachers though.

-When someone passes the Art Clay Certification at both levels, they're authorised to train Art Clay Certification classes but you should be aware that there is no specific teacher training in the Art Clay Certification.
-Someone simply has to prove they can make jewelry items to a consistent standard, NOT that they can then pass that knowledge on to others.
+When someone passes the Art Clay Certification or Diploma, they're authorised to train Art Clay qualification classes but you should be aware that there is no specific teacher training in the Art Clay Certification.
+There will be a teaching module in the UK/EU Art Clay Diploma curriculum in the future but there is no indication yet of when that will be available.
+At the moment, someone simply has to prove they can make jewelry items to a consistent standard, NOT that they can then pass that knowledge on to others.